MileHacker Logo

 Faial's Caldeira & Capelinhos Volcano

 Caldeira: A vast, striking volcanic crater situated at the island's center.
 It forms a protected natural reserve presenting extensive panoramic views from its rim.
-Walking trails encircle the crater, offering opportunities for quiet walks.
+Walking trails encircle the crater, offering opportunities for leisurely walks.

 Capelinhos Volcano